What Is Service Learning in the US?

 Do you volunteer with an environmental cleanup nonprofit?
 Do you sign up for opportunities to give back at a local food pantry?
 Is service work in the community a part of who you are?
 Exploring service learning programs might be a great fit for you.

 So, what is service learning exactly?
 This teaching and learning philosophy encourages students to engage in community-based projects and become more aware and empathetic global citizens.
-Terminology covering service learning can vary from university to university; on some campuses, service learning may be known as community learning, civic engagement, social justice, and/or experiential learning.
+What it covers specifically can vary from university to university; on some campuses, service learning may be known as community learning, civic engagement, social justice, and/or experiential learning.

-Universities that offer service-learning programs work with business owners, nonprofits, and government leaders to focus on collaborative partnerships that benefit the local community.
+Universities that offer these types of programs work with business owners, nonprofits, and government leaders to focus on collaborative partnerships that benefit the local community.
 As a student, you will “learn by doing” — much like at a co-op or internship.
 Many students already volunteer their time, but when you enroll in a service-learning course, you can also earn credit.

 What Can You Expect from a Service-learning Course?